-Toddling Traveler participates in the Amazon Affiliate Program and may receive a small commission from any items you purchase through our links.
+Disclaimer: Toddling Traveler participates in the Amazon Affiliate Program and may earn a commission from qualifying items purchased through our links.

 This is the reason you go to the zoo, right?
 The Pittsburgh Zoo has a diverse selection of animals, including lions, elephants, giraffes, gorillas and polar bears, all separated by various climates.
 This makes it a great place to introduce the kiddos to many animals they haven’t seen in person before.
 Plus the aquarium has a huge variety of fish, sharks and other sea life and is bigger than most I’ve seen for zoos of this size.
 The Children’s Zoo (a.k.a. the Kid’s Kingdom) even has several animals you can pet, including deer and kangaroos.

 2. The Pittsburgh Zoo has the Perfect Setup for Kids of All Ages to View the Animals

 Many areas have glass walls that the kids can lean up against to be inches away from the animals.
 Most of the outdoor viewing areas also have fences that are built to be see-through.
 So little kids can stand from a distance and easily see the animals on their own.

 3. The Pittsburgh Zoo is Stroller-Friendly and a Manageable Size

 4. Going to the Zoo is a Fun Way to Get a Workout In

 Despite the manageable size and ability to take a stroller everywhere, this is Pittsburgh.
 Meaning, there’s no shortage of steep, winding hills to navigate from animal to animal.
-Now that I’m home with my son, I’m finding there are only so many options to incorporate him into a workout during the week.
+Now that I’m home with my son, I’m finding there are only so many options to exercise with your baby or toddler during the week.
 This is one way to do it that’s fun for everyone.
 Plus you can totally do it at your own pace, whether you want to take your time or speed through the Zoo and just enjoy the view.